-In this article we’re going to tell you how was our trip to the interior north of Portugal, more specifically to the beautiful towns of Boticas, Montalegre and Chaves, located between Peneda-Gerês National Park and Montesinho Natural Park.
-Don’t miss this adventure and enjoy every moment like we did!
+In this article I’m going to tell you how my trip to the interior North of Portugal was, more specifically to the beautiful towns of Boticas, Montalegre and Chaves, located between Peneda-Gerês National Park and Montesinho Natural Park.
+Don’t miss this adventure and enjoy every moment like I did!

-Our weekend in this Portuguese region began in the beautiful town of Boticas where we have planned our stay, away from the hustle and bustle of the big cities.
+My weekend in this Portuguese region began in the beautiful town of Boticas where I had planned my stay, away from the hustle and bustle of the big cities.

-This town with few inhabitants and located in the interior north of Portugal can be found between hills and valleys and stands out because it is in perfect harmony with nature, offering to those visiting it the most beautiful landscapes all year long.
+This town with few inhabitants and located in the countryside of Northern Portugal can be found between hills and valleys and stands out because it is in perfect harmony with nature, offering to those visiting it the most beautiful landscapes all year long.

-After lunch, we took the opportunity to stroll through the streets of Boticas and explore the points of interest of this town – soon after we found Ribeiro de Fontão Leisure Park.
+After lunch, I took the opportunity to stroll through the streets of Boticas and explore the points of interest of this town – soon after, I found Ribeiro de Fontão Leisure Park.

-Next, we went to one of the new and most important points of interest in Boticas and north of Portgual – Centro de Artes Nadir Afonso (Nadir Afonso Arts Centre).
+Next, I went to one of the new and most important points of interest in Boticas and North of Portugal – Centro de Artes Nadir Afonso (Nadir Afonso Arts Centre).

 This arts centre was inaugurated in 2013, honouring one of the most important Portuguese contemporary painters.
 There, we could admire the exhibition Eros, one with amazing paintings where the human body in general and the feminine figure in particular are the main focus.